EMSSConsulting/Waiter/README.md

         os.Exit(3)
     }

-    customerState := make(chan string)
+    // Create a channel which will receive the new states customerState := make(chan string)

-    customer := waiter.NewCustomer(client, prefix, name, customerState)
+    // Create the customer with its prefix, name and state channel customer := waiter.NewCustomer(client, prefix, name, customerState)

-    go func() {
+    // Run the customer asynchronously to process state changes go func() {
         err := customer.Run(customerSession)
         if err != nil {